 Companies seeking to raise equity capital must also comply with the takeover provisions in Chapter 6 of the Corporations Act.

-Broadly, unless a prescribed exception applies, Chapter 6 prohibits the acquisition of shares in a listed company (or unlisted company with more than 50 members) as a result of which a person’s voting power in the company increases from 20 per cent or below to more than 20 per cent, or from a point that is above 20 per cent and below 90 per cent.
+Broadly, unless a prescribed exception applies, Chapter 6 prohibits the acquisition of shares in a listed company (or unlisted company with more than 50 members) as a result of which a person's voting power in the company increases from 20 per cent or less to more than 20 per cent, or from a point that is above 20 per cent and below 90 per cent.

 Two exceptions to the prohibition in Chapter 6 relevant to this discussion are acquisitions of voting shares resulting from:

-- b an issue of shares to an underwriter or sub-underwriter of a fundraising undertaken under a disclosure document (the underwriter exception).
+- an issue of shares to an underwriter or sub-underwriter of a fundraising undertaken under a disclosure document (the underwriter exception).

 Critically, these two exceptions enable companies to raise equity capital without breaching the Chapter 6 prohibition, while also ensuring appropriate protections for shareholders.
-The policy basis for the rights issue exception is that each shareholder has an opportunity to participate in the fundraising on a pro rata basis and thereby avoid dilution of their existing holding.
-The policy basis for the underwriter exception is that the takeovers provisions should not unduly prevent an issuer from using underwriting arrangements to manage the risk of a shortfall in a fundraising.
+The policy basis for a rights issue exception is that each shareholder has an opportunity to participate in the fundraising on a pro rata basis and thereby avoid dilution of an existing holding.
+The policy basis for the underwriter exception is that the takeover provisions should not unduly prevent an issuer from using underwriting arrangements to manage the risk of a shortfall in a fundraising.
 Investors should be afforded adequate disclosure about the potential control effect of any underwriting arrangements.

-In recent times, due to the volatile nature of the equity market for mining companies, issuers have increasingly structured rights issues to be underwritten or sub-underwritten by major shareholders, and those shareholders have been able to rely on either the rights issue exception or underwriter exception in the event their underwriting results in an acquisition of voting power that would otherwise breach the takeover provisions.
+In recent times, owing to the volatile nature of the equity market for mining companies, issuers have increasingly structured rights issues to be underwritten or sub-underwritten by major shareholders, and those shareholders have been able to rely on either the rights issue exception or underwriter exception in the event their underwriting results in an acquisition of voting power that would otherwise breach the takeover provisions.